rc2754/ezVolcano/README.md

 3. Using the `Batch input` button (space or comma delimited)

 ### Settings for the x-axis
 By default, ezVolcano converts the original fold changes on the x-axis to Z-scores.
-This ensures consistent thresholds across different data analysis pipelines, which may report varying fold changes for the same data.
-However, you can turn off this conversion and switch the x-axis back to the original fold changes.
+This ensures consistent thresholds across different data analysis pipelines and experimental conditions.

 These two modes each have their own set of threshold values, which do not interconvert.